chrisxfire/chrisxfire.github.io/content/notes/dotnet/linq/overview/overview.md

 weight: -1
 ---
 # Overview
-LINQ (Language-Intergrated Query) is a set of technologies that integrates query capabilities directly into C#.
+LINQ (Language-Integrated Query) is a set of technologies that integrates query capabilities directly into C#.

 ## <u>Architecture</u>
 LINQ consists of: